mato533/electron-typed-ipc-bridge/README.md

 <summary>Sample code is here.

-Import `AbstractLogger` and implimente it.
+Import `AbstractLogger` and implement it.
 Please expand this section who are interested in.

 </summary>